pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 Note that you got a warning because this is slow and not recommended.

 ## Modifying data

-The best way to reference data is to have your actions work with mutable values (like `Array`s)[^2].
-Then you can also modify your data at event time, which is what you often want:
+The best way to reference data, is to have your actions work with mutable values (like `Array`s)[^3].
+Then you can also modify your data in an action, which is what you often want:

 ```julia
 julia> mutable struct Counter       # define a counter type